minkkinen/scenarios-as-reactive-sequences/Discussion_Understanding_scenarios_in_this__.md

 - short time horizon
 - still at an early stage: uncertainty of practical feasibility
 - not suitable for all topics

+This approach leaves open the question of the right level of analysis. \citet{Abell_2004} acknowledges that narrative explanation is time-consuming and expensive, and often explanation based on statistical regularities is more appropriate.
+However, we should at least acknowledge that we should strive to open black boxes of narrative explanations within scenarios, if possible.